ShiJbey/neighborly/README.md

 Neighborly is an extensible, data-driven, agent-based modeling framework designed to simulate towns of characters for games.
 It is intended to be a tool for exploring simulationist approaches to character-driven emergent narratives.
-Neighborly's simulation architecture is inspired by Roguelikes such as *Caves of Qud* and *Dwarf Fortress*.
+Neighborly's simulation architecture is inspired by roguelikes such as _Caves of Qud_ and _Dwarf Fortress_.

 Currently, Neighborly works best as a narrative data generator.
 It models characters’ lives, jobs, routines, relationships, and life